Northern Ribbon Snake

 Scale Count:

-19 scale rows at midbody
+19 scale at midbody

 Species Confused With: